paritytech/polkassembly/chain-db-open-server/README.md

-### Nomidot Server
+### Prisma Server

-Provides a GraphQL API for querying the node_watcher and app DBs.
+Provides a GraphQL API for querying safely the chain-db.
+This repo used to be hosted on [https://github.com/paritytech/Nomidot/tree/master/back/node_watcher](https://github.com/paritytech/Nomidot/tree/master/back/node_watcher)

 Access is limited to services within the same cluster.